motopress/mp-restaurant-menu/readme.txt

 == Changelog ==

+= 2.4.0, Jun 2 2020 =
+* Improved compatibility with PHP 7.4.
+* Improved compatibility with WPML plugin.
+* Improved compatibility with Site Health tool.
+* Bug fix: fixed the issue with Minimum Order Amount on the checkout page.
+* Minor bugfixes and improvements.

 = 2.3.3, Jan 22 2019 =
 * Added the ability to set minimum order amount.
 * Bug fix: fixed the issue with PayPal payments not being set as completed.